ignadv1986/Comprehensive-NGS-Technical-Manual/05_Troubleshooting/06_pipeline_&_computational(ATAC-seq).md

 - **Incorrect bin size:** Large bins oversmooth signal; very small bins introduce noise.
 The default for deepTools bamCoverage is 50 bp, but sometimes this can prevent detection of narrow peak information.
 Bin size can be modified in bamCoverage with `--binSize` and 1-10 bp ranges can be used to detect these peaks
 - **Fragment handling issues:** Treating paired-end data as single-end reduces resolution.
-- **Missing Tn5 correction:** Signal may appear slightly blurred around regulatory regions, but this effect is often subtle at the coverage level and easier to detect in TSS enrichment profiles or peak definition.
+- **Residual background reads:** Elevated background reduces contrast and sharpness.
+- **Lack of Tn5 shifting:** This may contribute slightly to peak broadening, but is rarely the primary cause.

 ### Enrichment in unexpected regions